SiposBogdan/SiposBogdan/README.md

 ## 📝 About Me

 - 🎓 I’m a CS student passionate about building software that matters
-- 🔭 Currently working on FPGA, C++, and Java-based projects
+- 🔭 Currently working on FPGA, C++, Python, C# and Java-based projects
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/siposbogdan)
 - 💼 Actively seeking **internship opportunities** in software or embedded development